 Spanning red and blue regions across 50 states, its signatories demonstrate America’s enduring commitment to delivering on the promise of the Paris Agreement and America’s contribution to it.
 To date, ‘We Are Still In’ is the largest cross section of the American economy yet assembled in pursuit of climate action.

-An open letter to the international community and parties to the Paris Agreement from U.S. state, local, and business leaders:
+An open letter to the international community and parties to the Paris Agreement from U.S. state, tribal, local, and business leaders:

 We, the undersigned mayors, county executives, governors, tribal leaders, college and university leaders, businesses, faith groups, cultural institutions, healthcare organizations, and investors are joining forces for the first time to declare that we will continue to support climate action to meet the Paris Agreement.